eth-cscs/ImplicitGlobalGrid.jl/README.md

 # ImplicitGlobalGrid.jl

 ImplicitGlobalGrid is an outcome of a collaboration of the Swiss National Supercomputing Centre, ETH Zurich (Dr. Samuel Omlin) with Stanford University (Dr. Ludovic Räss) and the Swiss Geocomputing Centre (Prof. Yuri Podladchikov).
-It renders the distributed parallelization of stencil-based GPU and CPU applications on a regular staggered grid almost trivial and enables close to ideal weak scaling of real-world applications on thousands of GPUs \[[1][JuliaCon19], [2][PASC19]\]:
+It renders the distributed parallelization of stencil-based GPU and CPU applications on a regular staggered grid almost trivial and enables close to ideal weak scaling of real-world applications on thousands of GPUs \[[1][JuliaCon19], [2][PASC19], [3][JuliaCon20a]\]:

 ![Weak scaling Piz Daint](docs/images/fig_parEff_HM3D_Julia_CUDA_all_Daint_extrapol.png)

 ImplicitGlobalGrid relies on the Julia MPI wrapper ([MPI.jl]) to perform halo updates close to hardware limit and leverages CUDA-aware MPI for GPU-applications.
-The communication can easily be hidden behind computation \[[1][JuliaCon19]\] (the general approach is explained in \[[3][GTC19]\]).
+The communication can straightforwardly be hidden behind computation \[[1][JuliaCon19], [3][JuliaCon20a]\] ([3][JuliaCon20a] shows how this can be done automatically when using ParallelStencil.jl; a general approach particularly suited for CUDA C applications is explained in \[[4][GTC19]\]).

-A particularity of ImplicitGlobalGrid is the automatic *implicit creation of the global computational grid* based on the Cartesian process topology chosen by the user at job submission (implicitly or explicitly).
+A particularity of ImplicitGlobalGrid is the automatic *implicit creation of the global computational grid* based on the number of processes the application is run with (and based on the process topology, which can be explicitly chosen by the user or automatically defined).
 As a consequence, the user only needs to write a code to solve his problem on one GPU/CPU (*local grid*); then, **as little as three functions can be enough to transform a single GPU/CPU application into a massively scaling Multi-GPU/CPU application**.
 See the [example](#multi-gpu-with-three-functions) below.
 1-D, 2-D and 3-D grids are supported.
 Here is a sketch of the global grid that results from running a 2-D solver with 4 processes (P1-P4) (a 2x2 process topology is created by default in this case):

 ![Implicit global grid](docs/images/implicit_global_grid.png)